Russian-NLP/Reading-Racial-Discrimination-in-Slavic-Studies-Scholarship/README.md

 ### Hatebase

 Our initial experiments worked from terms contained in hatebase.
 Using the [HateBase](https://github.com/hatebase/Hatebase-API-Docs), we dowloaded all of the terms in the database and created a single csv file (in the repository above).
+For a searchable version of the terms [click here](https://flatgithub.com/Russian-NLP/Reading-Racial-Discrimination-in-Slavic-Studies-Scholarship/0_preliminary_approaches?filename=0_preliminary_approaches%2Fhatebase.csv&filters=&sha=d2b4f6e4ff3d94816b13071483d7e52b8fccc457&sort=&stickyColumnName=)

 ### JSTOR Research for Data